Bokceris1/HistoScan/README.md

 [//]: # (```)

-Open `.env` and fill in your tokens:
+Create `.env` and fill in your tokens:
 ```
 BOT_TOKEN=your_telegram_bot_token
 HF_TOKEN=your_huggingface_token